urbit/urbit.org-reloaded/content/community/grants-and-bounties/urbit-explainer-video.md

 ~rivpyl-sidfyl: I am experienced in video, audio and animation work.
 I'll try my best in translating and adapting our idea to the audiovisual medium.
 Here's a short video [reel](https://streamable.com/lpzh4s) showcasing some of my recent work.

+## Milestones

+### It's Done
+2 stars
+We publish the finalized video, after developing a working storyboard that has been reviewed and shared with people that might add relevant perspectives to the project.